 The predictability of the atmosphere in the medium and extended range will be considered, including different aspects of the Earth system which give rise to predictability on longer time scales.
 Methods for creating a probabilistic forecast system and its verification will be presented.

 - Theoretical ideas - chaos, predictability limits

-- Probabilistic forecast evaluation, verification and post processing
+- Probabilistic forecast initialisation, modelling, evaluation and verification

 Participants should have a good meteorological and mathematical background, and are expected to be familiar with the contents of standard meteorological and mathematical textbooks.